compoundpartners/js-articles/docs/introduction.rst

 <http://docs.django-cms.org/en/latest/introduction/install.html#use-the-django-cms-installer>`_, which
 will get you started in less than five minutes.

-Once you have created a django CMS project, you can install Aldryn News & Blog in it.
+Once you have created a django CMS project, you can install JumpSuite Articles in it.

 settings.py